-It looks like another harem anime, but due to the date it was produced it's more of the Tenchi formula with a lot of girls around, but only two are involved in a love triangle.
-Reasonably charming, but not very deep and doesn't get too far with its story.
+Appears harem-ish, but only two of the girls are involved in a love triangle.
+Reasonably charming, but not deep and doesn't get far with the story.

 Prequel to Agent Aika, but has a good balance between excessive panty shots and a story.
 Wait, there's a story?
 It's easy to forget between pro wrestling moves, girls in short skirts sprawled out everywhere and the epic bathing suit fight scene, but yes there is a story in there somewhere.

 A visual novel turned into a TV series that didn't go the right direction.
 The Air movie takes the basic story and reworks it into something worth watching.
 You may require sun glasses to mitigate overzealous lens flare.

 A good start which gets great until the second season lands, then meanders.
 Maybe worth watching if you're a mecha anime fan.